tomeshnet/prototype-cjdns-pi/docs/MODULES.md

   "connectTo":
   {`

-this is where you input the ipv4 address. there is also a ipv6 field:
+This is where you input the ipv4 address.
+There is also a ipv6 field:
 `// Nodes to connect to (IPv6 only).
                 "connectTo":
 		{`
-Insert the respective code, and the save (ctrl+X to save, then ctrl+S to confirm file name, then ENTER to confrim changes). your code should look somwhat like this:
+Insert the respective code, and the save (ctrl+X to save, then ctrl+S to confirm file name, then ENTER to confrim changes).
+Your code should look somwhat like this:
 `// Nodes to connect to (IPv4 only).

                 "connectTo":